LiveHelperChat/doc/docs/chat/start-chat-form-settings.md

 If you do not want to allow visitors start chat directly by typing `lhc_web/index.php` url you can check this checkbox.
 It will disable this form.

+Checking this checkbox also will disable `chat/start` URL.
+So chat will be able to be started only from embedded widget.

 Another way to disable this is just edit `settings.ini.php` file and change

 ```php